ubarman262/create-code-stack/README.md

 ## Getting Started

-To get started with Create Code Stack, follow these steps:
+To get started with Code Stack, follow these steps:

 ### Prerequisites